Undergraduate Programs

 Minors

 Students not majoring in political science can choose a general-interest political science minor focusing on government, politics, and public affairs.
 Political science majors are encouraged to pursue a minor.
-Some recommended interdisciplinary minors include Environmental Affairs, Latin American and Caribbean Studies, or Political Communication.
+Some recommended interdisciplinary minors include Environmental Affairs, Latin American/Latinx Studies, or Political Communication.

 For questions regarding minors, please contact: